biowpn/bioweapon/_posts/2024-01-18-what-the-func.md

 f();                                  // Prints "Non-const"
 ```

-In fact there's no way to make the code print "Const".
+In fact, there's no way to make the code print "Const".

 Well, since `f` makes a copy of `ftor`, it owns a seperate value,
 so it makes sense to be able to call the non-const version.

-What's surprising is, despite `f` is `const` qualified (and its call operator is `const`),
+What's surprising is, despite `f` is `const` qualified (and so is its call operator),
 it nevertheless invokes its `ftor` as it was non-const.

 Probably, what should've happened is: